History Of Christmas Holidays

 During the past 28 years some 18 Christmases were white amid upper north slopes in the High Knob Massif ( 64% ), with the remainder of the area having less than 50% of Christmas morning’s arrive under a cover of snow.

 Lowest chances of having a White Christmas being amid valleys of the Clinch, Powell, and Holston rivers of the Great Valley lying south to southeast of the Cumberland Mountains in eastern Tennessee where chances generally run in the 5% to 10% range.

 This ArcGIS map indicates a 31% probability of having a White Christmas in Clintwood, the 21% probability in Wise is deceptive and skewed by a 1700 hour ( 5 PM ) observation time during past decades ( the probability is higher for AM observation times like in Clintwood and most NWS sites ).

 Climate Historian Ken Batty, of the Charleston, Wv., Forecast Office produces a nice Regional History Of Christmases Past.

 The Jackson, Ky., NWS Forecast Office also does a very nice summary of Remembrances Of Christmas Days Past.

 The Morristown, Tn., NWS Forecast Office offers a summary of Past Christmas Facts For The Great Valley from the Tri-Cities to Chattanooga.
-During the 1937-2013 period only 10 Christmases officially had measurable snowfall amid the Tri-Cities…recorded at or near Tri-City Airport ( about 1 out of 10 or 13% ).
+During the 1937-2013 period only 10 Christmases officially had measurable snowfall amid the Tri-Cities…recorded at or near Tri-City Airport ( about 7% ).